Azure/azure-powershell/src/ResourceManager/Sql/Commands.Sql/help/New-AzureRmSqlSyncAgent.md

 ```

 ### -SyncDatabaseServerName
-The server on which sync metadata database is hosted.
+The server on which the sync metadata database is hosted.

 ```yaml
 Type: String